 Established in 1880, Juniper features a few soaking pools outside of Lay in Moffat County.
 Secluded in northwest Colorado, Juniper Hot Springs offers a unique retreat for those lucky enough to be passing through.

 There is one large pool with a concrete floor, filled solely from the overflow of four smaller pools.
 These smaller pools have a sandy, clay bottom, which allows water to easily rise.
-The water flows at around 102°F.
+The water flows at around 80 to 100° Fahrenheit and is more of a warm spring than a hot spring.

 The Native Americans camped beside Juniper Mountain and used these springs for years.
 Numerous relics have been found, which showed at least 5 permanent camps inhabited the region.
 They called the springs “Healing Waters”.